-Growing up, we’d always receive the gift of Classic Pumpkin Bread for the holidays.
-Our neighbor shared the recipe and it’s still my favorite version that my children request each autumn.
+Growing up, we’d always receive the gift of a loaf of dense, spiced and irresistible Classic Pumpkin Bread for the holidays.
+Our neighbor shared her recipe and it’s still my favorite version that my children request each autumn.

 Classic Pumpkin Bread